jm-janzen/readme-improver/README.md

 ### Notes

-Error feedback in almost non-existent, so you'll have to either look in your terminal or your browser's network tab if you encounter issues.
+Error feedback is almost non-existent, so you'll have to either look in your terminal or your browser's network tab if you encounter issues.

 Currently only supports GitHub HTTPS URLs in the form of `https://github.com/jm-janzen/readme-improver`.